Introduction of Notre Dame de Paris by Victor Hugo

 The poet cast Quasimodo with his soul.
 Among the many so-called men who loved Esmeralda, he was the last one to appear.
 However, he was the one who shocked my soul the most.

-It was precise because of the contrast with those who were ugly in the heart before, that he had a great attitude towards Esmeralda.
+It was precisely because of the contrast with those who were ugly in the heart before, that he had a great attitude towards Esmeralda.
 His love is especially lofty and great.

 At first, perhaps it was a sip of water on the pillar of shame that made him shed the first tear of his life, and since then he is grateful for this gypsy girl.
 Quasimodo is a loyal and grateful person.
 The poet describes him and Claude as dogs and their owners.